Can You Use A Wye For Venting?

 A vent allows air pressure to escape from your plumbing system.
 This means that without it, you will have problems with how wastewater moves through your plumbing system.

-A toilet that's not vented or poorly vented won't be able to properly move out solids and wastewater out of your drainage system.
+A toilet that's not vented or poorly vented won't be able to move solids and wastewater out of your drainage system properly.

-This means your flush will not work properly or you will experience frequent clogging.
-This also means that smelly and harmful sewer gases can get inside your home.
+This means your flush will not work properly, or you will experience frequent clogging.
+This also means smelly and harmful sewer gases can enter your home.

-There are several signs that show your toilet is not properly vented:
+Several signs show your toilet is not properly vented:

-Vents safely carry sewer gases out of your house, that's why it needs to exit up and out the roof or in an open area outside your house.
+Vents safely carry sewer gases out of your house; that's why they need to exit up and out the roof or in an open area outside your home.

-Your toilet and sink can share one vent so with proper plumbing design, you can have a wet vent with the sink connected first and then the toilet last.
+Your toilet and sink can share one vent, so with proper plumbing design, you can have a wet vent with the sink connected first and then the bathroom last.

 Other fixtures in your home that require vents include the bathtub, washing machines, and kitchen sink.